(Updated April 3, 2020)

 Know the Facts; Avoid Scams

 Most scams play on people’s fears by offering protection from COVID-19 through supplies (e.g., masks and medical equipment), miracle cures (e.g., vaccines), and free testing kits.
 (Buzzfeed has been keeping a list of Coronavirus hoaxes you can reference.)
+Coronavirus is causing more than just physical harm to some people.
+It’s also inflicting severe financial harm, as scammers try to bilk the well-intentioned or uninformed of their cash.
 No matter the content, it is important to understand three basic facts to arm yourself against scams: